JanusGraph/janusgraph/docs/schema/index-management/index-reindexing.md

 g.V().has("desc", containsText("baz"))
 ```

-## Executing a Reindex job on JanusGraphManagement
+## Executing a Reindex job on ManagementSystem

-To run a reindex job on JanusGraphManagement, invoke
+To run a reindex job on ManagementSystem, invoke
-`JanusGraphManagement.updateIndex` with the `SchemaAction.REINDEX`
+`ManagementSystem.updateIndex` with the `SchemaAction.REINDEX`
 argument.
 For example:
 ```groovy
 m = graph.openManagement()